 Community chat rooms used to be a big part of the AIM and AOL experience in general, but they’ve become less popular as many were invaded by automated chat bots, the chat equivalent of spam.
 AIM has moved the conversation to community message boards that can be found at the AOL People Connection site.
 You can still access public chat rooms on most versions of AIM by clicking on Chat and scrolling to Community Chat, but many of them are empty or outdated.

 We hope this HowStuffWorks article has provided a good overview of the basic and advanced features of AOL Instant Messenger.
-For more information about AOL instant messenger and related topics, see the links on the next page.
+For more information about AOL instant messenger and related topics, see the links below.